-We are currently involved in the following product development activities: (i) we are jointly conducting with the National Institute on Drug Abuse (NIDA) and the Veterans Administration (VA) a U.S. Phase II(b) clinical trial evaluating CPP-109 for the treatment of cocaine addiction (and, based on current information, we expect to obtain top line results from this trial early in the first quarter of 2013); and (ii) we have recently completed a Phase I(a) safety study of CPP-115 in healthy volunteers.
-On May 22, 2012 we reported positive results from our Phase I(a) study to evaluate the safety, tolerability and pharmacokinetics profile of CPP-115.
-The study demonstrated that CPP-115 was well tolerated at all six doses administered in the study.
+We are currently involved in the following product development activities: (i) we are jointly conducting with the National Institute on Drug Abuse (NIDA) and the Veterans Administration (VA) a U.S. Phase II(b) clinical trial evaluating CPP-109 for the treatment of cocaine addiction (and, based on current information, we expect to obtain top line results from this trial early in the first quarter of 2013); and (ii) we are conducting a Phase I(a) clinical study evaluating the safety of CPP-115 in healthy volunteers.

-Based on an analysis of our current financial condition and forecasts of available cash and without considering the proceeds of this offering, we believe that we have sufficient resources to: (i) complete the above-described Phase II(b) clinical trial of CPP-109 and (ii) support our operations through the first quarter of 2013.
+Based on an analysis of our current financial condition and forecasts of available cash and without considering the proceeds of this offering, we believe that we have sufficient resources to: (i) complete the above-described Phase I(a) clinical study of CPP-115 and the Phase II(b) clinical trial of CPP-109 and (ii) support our operations through the first quarter of 2013.
 However, there can be no assurance that we will actually have sufficient funds for these purposes.
 We will require additional funding to complete any other pre-clinical studies and trials that may be required to submit NDAs for and commercialize CPP-109 and CPP-115 and (without considering the proceeds of this offering) to support our operations beyond the first quarter of 2013.
 There can be no assurance that we will obtain additional funding or ever be able to commercialize either of our product candidates.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" above.